 You and your employer can still apply for the expedited procedure for qualified professionals at the immigration authorities responsible to obtain "preliminary approval for the visa".
 This pre-approval can be issued by the Foreigners Authority for six months instead of three months.
 This means that the pre-approval remains valid for longer.
-To apply for a visa, please visit the website of the responsible German embassy or consulate.
-Visas for persons covered by the exceptional rules can - depending on the local conditions - generally be applied for and issued.
+To apply for a visa, please visit the website of the competent German embassy or consulate.
+Visas for people covered by the exceptional rules can – depending on the local conditions – generally be applied for and issued.

 4. My residence permit will expire soon, and the Foreigners Authority has suspended public access.
 How can I extend my residence permit during the current situation?

 To extend residence permits, the responsible Foreigners Authorities usually issue a fictional certificate upon application and send it by post in order to avoid public traffic at the authorities.
 This fictional certificate means that your residence title, including your permission to work, is considered to be valid from the time of expiry until further notice of the Foreigners Authority.
 An application for renewal can be submitted informally (e.g. by post, online, by e-mail or by telephone) to your competent Foreigners Authority.

 5. I work in Germany with the EU Blue Card and am now receiving short-time work benefits due to the Corona pandemic.
 Will I lose my EU Blue Card?